Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: UNWIND

 UNWIND itself uses the following modules in sequence:

-\textit{Data reading, resampling, and rectification.} The spectra are first read and resampled into a spectral grid with equal spacing in $\Delta\lambda/\lambda$ (logarithmic binning) to simplify velocity calculations.
+\textit{Data reading, resampling, and rectification.} The spectra are first read and resampled into a spectral grid in the barycentric frame with equal spacing in $\Delta\lambda/\lambda$ (logarithmic binning) to simplify RV calculations.
 Rectification is done using wavelength points provided by the user after a careful examination of the spectra.
 This is done because of the high sensitivity of disentangling to rectification: it may be time consuming but it reduces systematic errors.

 \textit{Telluric emission, standard ISM, and DIB fitting.} A median spectrum from all epochs is used to eliminate the non-stellar contributions to the spectra.
 Telluric emission lines (and possibly residuals from broad telluric O$_2$ absorption lines) are removed by fitting (narrow) Gaussian profiles.
 The standard ISM (ionic and molecular) lines in absorption and emission are then directly subtracted but not fitted, as their profiles are usually non-Gaussian.
 In a future version we will implement the possibility of the subtraction of ISM emission lines such as H$\alpha$ or [\ion{O}{iii}]~$\lambda$\,5007 being refined on an epoch-by-epoch basis, as different spectrograph apertures and seeing conditions provide different degrees of contamination.
-Finally, DIBs are fitted with Gaussian profiles, as described below and in Appendix~B. The default use is to fit only the overall velocity of the DIBs and the EW of each one, leaving the central wavelengths and FWHM fixed, but it is possible to fit more parameters.
+Finally, DIBs are fitted with Gaussian profiles, as described below and in Appendix~B. The default use is to fit only the overall RV of the DIBs and the EW of each one, leaving the central wavelengths and FWHM fixed, but it is possible to fit more parameters.
 The UNWIND result on the median spectrum can be analysed at this point with an interactive spectrum viewer to fine-tune the rectification points and the fitted ISM (standard or DIBs) lines.